How to Compile PHP Modules

 2

-Step 3: Generate Configuration Files
+Step 3: Generate the Configuration File

 Use phpize